luc-github/ESP3D/README.md

 -- do a complete drawing for connections
 -- show available AP in web page and allow to select -- show connected clients if in AP
+-- need to display wifi information in front end
+-- need to display MAC address in front end/ configuration to help if MAC filtering on router is necessary

 more to come